foundata/guidelines/oci-container-image-guide.md

 - Candidate content and evidence MUST be safe to disclose publicly.
 Deleting or expiring a tag may leave unreferenced manifests and blobs until registry garbage collection. `IG0091`<a id="ig0091"></a>
-- Where the registry supports tag immutability, the release workflow SHOULD enable it for candidate and release tags. `IG0092`<a id="ig0092"></a>
+- Before uploading a candidate, ConClear MUST verify an effective registry policy that protects the configured immutable release tags on creation and leaves candidate and declared moving tags mutable.
+It MUST repeat this check before promotion and verify protection of each assigned immutable tag.
+  Missing, unreadable or unenforced protection MUST stop publication or promotion. `IG0092`<a id="ig0092"></a>
 - ConClear MUST set a bounded default candidate lifetime through the selected registry-control backend and refuse promotion after expiry.
 Repository configuration MAY shorten but MUST NOT extend or disable it.
 The backend MUST